 combinations, in hot compost piles.'

-Her ideas talk a lot about dealing with the thick present and forming relationships across species, that is human and non-human.
-It's interesting to point out the need for speed, as a HOT compost pile is all the more efficient in decomposition.
-What would normally take a year can decompose within 3 months.
+Haraway's ideas talk a lot about dealing with the thick present and forming relationships across species, that is human and non-human.
+There is a pressing need for speed, as a HOT compost pile is all the more efficient in decomposition, with what would normally take a year, can decompose within 3 months.